Diversity Coaching

 “I love humans, and I am a naturally curious person.
 It is important to me to understand the perspectives of others and give them a space for grace, empathy, and understanding as the foundation.”

-Mia O. McNeal, is a passionate voice in business advocacy and the implementation of conscious, intentional diversity and inclusion.
+Mia McNeal is a passionate voice in business advocacy and the implementation of conscious, intentional diversity and inclusion.
 As a leading executive with a background in diversity coaching, Mia has turned her vision into her life’s mission.
+In 2022, Mia completed her certification as a Professional Certified Coach and is a candidate for the IFC (International Coach Federation) Professional Coach Certification through the Coach Transformation Academy.

 Read more

-“I love humans, and I am a naturally curious person.
+I love humans, and I am a naturally curious person.
 It is important to me to understand the perspectives of others and give them a space for grace, empathy, and understanding as the foundation.
 I don’t know how you can ever truly coach a client without understanding how they came to have the ideas and values they hold.
-For me, I don’t want to change peoples’ minds, I want to nurture an environment where a client can understand the perspective of others, and recognize their own capacity for empathy to truly transform their own lives.”
+For me, I don’t want to change peoples’ minds, I want to nurture an environment where a client can understand the perspective of others, and recognize their own capacity for empathy to truly transform their own lives.

-people3 Senior Consultant
+Senior DEI Consultant

-“My goal is for every person to leave the diversity coaching process feeling that they have gained insight, perspective and a new attitude that they will continue to use in their workplaces.”
+“My goal is for every person to leave the diversity coaching process feeling that they have gained insight, perspective, and a new attitude that they will continue to use in their workplaces.”

 Anthony (Tony) Peterson has lived, studied, written about, and coached about diversity throughout his life.
-He has practiced diversity coaching globally, collaborating with colleagues in Canada, Brazil, United Arab Emirates, Ukraine, South Africa and the United Kingdom.
+He has practiced diversity coaching globally, collaborating with colleagues in Canada, Brazil, the United Arab Emirates, Ukraine, South Africa, and the United Kingdom.
 He has worked with over 120 individual diversity coaching clients across the world.

 Read more